lvsti/MockSix/README.md

 ### License

-MockSix is released under the Apache 2.0 license.
+MockSix is released under the MIT license.